qfpl/blog/content/posts/intro-or-applied.md

 During the Introductory FP Course, we cover fundamental concepts such as `Applicative` and `Monad` and why they are used.
 We investigate the degree of abstraction these concepts provide and discuss the practical consequences.
 Typically, after these concepts are introduced, participants have gained a hold on the general idea and why we might exploit them in our everyday software engineering.
 These ideas are introduced over a short period, and although it is not expected to achieve complete fluency, a participant is well-equipped to self-study these ideas in the long term.

-It is a pre-requisite that a general comfort (though not complete fluency) with these ideas to complete the Applied FP Course.
+General comfort (though not complete fluency) with these ideas is therefore a prerequisite for the Applied FP Course.
 If you are unsure what that might be like, following are some concrete questions to test yourself on.

 1. Write a function with the following type: `Applicative f => [f a] -> f [a]`.